hoangsvit/eplus.dev/clzmbhrwg000109ia1dtg0l1y.md

 **Add a new column to the *contacts* sheet**

 1. Open a browser tab and navigate to [Google drive](https://drive.google.com/).
 If you already have it open then switch to that tab.

 2. In Google drive, open the `appsheet/data` folder, by double-clicking *appsheet* then double-clicking *data*.

 3. Open the *CustomerContacts-NNNNNNN* folder.

     **Note:** The actual folder name contains numeric digits represented by NNNNNNN.

 4. Open the *contacts* sheet.

 5. Add a new column header in row 1, column F with a value of: **Last Contacted**.

     We will use this new column to store the last contacted date and time when the person was contacted.

     ![The Last Contacted column highlighted in the sheet](https://cdn.qwiklabs.com/wKVFy%2Blokd2yLEE2EvG7v1oa8PqX09OZPFFCPrlH5OU%3D align="left")

-6. Switch to the AppSheet editor in your browser and navigate to **Data &gt; contacts**.
+6. Switch to the AppSheet editor in your browser and navigate to **Data > contacts**.

 7. Click **More**(three dots) of the contacts tile and then select **Regenerate Schema**.

 8. Click **Regenerate** to confirm.

     AppSheet regenerates the column structure for the *contacts* table, and re-syncs the app in the live preview.

 AppSheet also infers the type of the new column which may not be the intented column type.

 9. Using the **Type** dropdown list, change the type of the *Last Contacted* column to **DateTime**.

 10. Since it is not mandatory for every contact to have a value for this column, scroll the column properties to the right and verify that the **Require?** property is unchecked.
 If checked, then select it to uncheck the property.

 11. Click **SAVE** to save your app configuration changes.

 **Preview the new column in the app**

 1. In the app live preview, select one of the contacts from the list.

 2. Click the pencil icon to edit the contact.

 3. Scroll to the bottom and click the calendar icon to set the *Last Contacted* value for the contact.

 4. Click **Save** in the app preview to save the data for this contact.

 5. View the *contacts* sheet on Google drive to verify that the contact that was updated using the app reflects the updated value in the *Last Contacted* column.

 Click *Check my progress* to verify the objective.